HassanEissaa/Drawing/README.md

 •	How to launch and run it?

-Open A2 folder and run app.js
+Open  folder and run app.js by:

-node app.js
+typing npm install //to install the modules needed then node app.js

 open chrome